 When a major change happens, it’s important to give your child as much consistency and stability as possible.

 Do your best to stick to your usual schedule and routines, and don’t facilitate any additional changes that may further upset your child.
-For instance, don’t move your child from the crib to a new bed while he’s already feeling anxious about becoming a big brother.
+For instance, don’t move your child from the crib to a new bed while they’re already feeling anxious about becoming an older sibling.

 Bedtimes and mealtimes, in particular, should remain consistent.
 The structure feels safe for children, so provide as much of it as possible to restore a sense of safety.